rvehall/GUID-Generator/README.md

 ## Features

-This generates a GUID and puts it into the active file.
+**GUID Generator**: This generates a GUID and puts it into the active file.

+**Find and Replace GUIDs (in a single file)**: This finds all the GUIDs in the active window and replaces them with new GUIDs.

 ## Requirements